sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/benefits.md

 Teammates wishing to continue Flexible Spending Account contributions are required to re-enroll.
 All other elections for medical, dental, and vision will “rollover” as-is if no changes are made during the open enrollment period.

-## Qualifying Events
+## Qualifying life events

-Qualifying Life events are changes in your situation that warrant updating your health insurance information, such as getting married or having a baby.
-These events can make you eligible to enroll in health insurance outside of Sourcegraph’s annual Open Enrollment period.
+Qualifying Life events are canges in circumstance that make you eligible for a special enrollment period (outside of Sourcegraph's annual open enrollment).
+Examples include starting a new job, getting married or divorced, having or adopting a baby, or losing health insurance coverage.

+Experiencing a QLE is the exception to the once-a-year rule about making health and benefits changes.
+You have up to 30 days after the qualifying life event to submit a QLE request to your benefits administrator.

+The insurance carrier will require:
+- Supporting documentation
+- The date the change occurred

 Read more about qualifying events and how to report them [here](https://help.rippling.com/s/article/360056299533).